dmwm/PHEDEX/Documentation/README/README-Auth.txt

 ** User's process for registering for a role

-Send the following information to the developer list (cms-phedex-developers@cern.ch):
+Please send the following information to cms-phedex-admins@cern.ch:

    - Site name: the name of your directory under "Custom", and the name used in node names after T<N>_, e.g. "CERN".
+See README-Transfer.txt for applying a site.
    - The e-mail address of the contact person for the site.
    - The DN for that person's grid certificate.
    - The public key portion of the grid certificate:  this is